jorgegorka/svelte-router/README.md

 You can add any number of layouts nested inside Router.
 For instance assuming that I want two layouts one for public pages and the other for private admin pages I would create these two files:

-Every Route file will receive a currentRoute prop with information about the current route, params, queries, etc.
+Every Route file will receive a currentRoute property with information about the current route, params, queries, etc.

 Filename: _public_layout.svelte_